vlucas/phpdotenv/README.md

 If the file does not exist or is unreadable, the `VAR_FILE` environment variable is treated normally, ie a `VAR_FILE` environment variable is created with the value `/path/to/secret`.

 In production, on a real docker container, you should use the actual path, ie `/run/secrets/my_secret`.
 The `/run/secrets/` path is not hard-coded to allow for changes to Docker implementation (all too frequent, unfortunately), and to support testing with arbitrary locations.
+Relative locations are computed relative to the `.env` file that defines the environment variable.

 The path should not be quoted.